What is HPV?

 3. Is the HPV Vaccine Safe?

-The HPV vaccine has a firm safety profile, backed up by the World Health Organization (WHO) and other safety committees worldwide.
+Yes, the HPV vaccine has a proven safety record, endorsed by the World Health Organization (WHO) and other global health bodies.

-The most common adverse effects reported are pain, slight swelling and redness at the injection site, and temporary headaches.
+The most common side effects include mild pain, swelling, or redness at the injection site, along with temporary headaches.

 4. Who is the HPV Vaccine Suitable For?

-The HPV vaccine is licensed to be given to both boys and girls:
+The vaccine is suitable for both boys and girls:

 Conclusion